hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

    - **The coffee, it's too hot** (As for the coffee, it's too hot)
    - **My brother, he works downtown** (As for my brother, he works downtown)

-2. Zero copula in complex sentences: In complex sentences, the copula (form of "to be") can be omitted in the main clause but retained in the subordinate clause.
+2. Zero copula in complex sentences: In complex sentences, the copula (form of “to be”) can be omitted in the main clause but retained in the subordinate clause.

    Examples:
    - **He Ø nice when he Ø sleeping, but he is mean when he is awake**